-Unplanned stops form the time where equipment is scheduled for production but is not running due to unplanned events.
+Unplanned stops form the time when equipment is scheduled for production but is not running due to unplanned events.
 Examples include equipment breakdowns, unplanned maintenance, lack of operators or materials, being starved by upstream equipment, or being blocked by downstream equipment.

-Planned stops form the time where equipment is scheduled for production but is not running due to planned events.
+Planned stops form the time when equipment is scheduled for production but is not running due to planned events.
 Examples include changeover, tooling adjustment, cleaning, planned maintenance, and quality inspection.
 Paid rest breaks, meetings, toolbox talks, etc., also fall into this category.

 The exact list of availability losses varies depending on the production process and company.
 However, a good start is to write down the most frequent machine breakdown causes and see how you can group them.

 Learn more about availability loss, it’s possible causes and solutions.

 We do not categorize planned activities such as maintenance shutdowns and major plant overhauls as an availability loss.
 Therefore we do NOT use them in the calculation of OEE.
 Similarly, where lack of demand or seasonality dictates that we do not need to complete certain shifts or work in particular days, it is essential to exclude these from the calculation of OEE.

 The second component of OEE compares the actual running speed of the plant or equipment against its specified operating speed.
 The specified run speed is often referred to as the “Maximum demonstrated rate” (MDR) or “ideal cycle time”.
 Performance is the actual throughput of the plant during the time it ran, compared to the maximum throughput that it could have achieved running at the MDR.
 We categorize performance losses as micro stops and slow cycles.